No sudden moves - Canada sticks to measured tack in U.S. trade row

 gloves than us.
 Why is that?" said John Weekes, Canada's chief negotiator for the original NAFTA deal.

-Weekes said Canada should draw up a long list of possible targets for retaliation, and publish it for public comment in a bid to ramp up U.S. concern about the pain of a trade war.
+Weekes said Canada should draw up a long list of possible targets for retaliation, and publish it for public comment.

 "I'd be the first to agree that retaliation is a mug's game, but how do we help our allies in the United States make the case to change the course of policy?" he said.